Direct observation of multiple conduction-band minima in high-performance thermoelectric SnSe

 Figure 2(a) shows the relaxation process after the pump pulse arrival for the photoemission intensity distribution along the $\alpha$ band cut of SnSe.
-In order to emphasize the photo-induced change, the logarithm of the photoemission intensity is plotted.
-Within 50 fs after the photoexcitation, a downwardly convex parabolic conduction band is observed just above the valence band maxima.
-This indicates that the band gap is closed in the photoinduced phase.
-At 80 fs after the photoexcitation, the photoexcited electrons are almost depleted suggesting that the band gap is recovered.
-As for the $\gamma$ band cut including the $\Gamma$ point (Fig.\ 2(b)), a flat conduction band is observed around 0.5 eV above the Fermi level within 50 fs after the photoexcitation.
-At 80 fs, the photoexcited carriers are almost depleted probably due to the reformation of the band gap.
-Interestingly, at 133 fs and 587 fs from the photoexcitation, residual populations of the conduction bands are observed at three points along the cut.
-The three points may correspond to the three local minima of the conduction bands predicted for the Pnma phase.
+In order to emphasize the photoinduced change, the logarithm of the photoemission intensity is plotted.
+Within $\pm$20 fs of the pump pulse arrival, a downwardly convex parabolic signal is observed just above the valence band maxima.
+The intensity distribution of the photoinduced signal resembles that of the valence band.
+The energy difference between them is $\sim$1.55 eV which corresponds to the photon energy of pump pulse.
+This indicates that the photoinduced signal is due to laser-assisted photoemission (LAPE) process \cite{LAPE1,LAPE2,LAPE3,LAPE4,Rohwer2011}.
+This assignment is consistent with the $p$-polarized pump pulse which can enhance the LAPE effect \cite{LAPE4}.
+The reference (0 fs) of the delay time is determined by the peak position in the temporal evolution of the LAPE signal.
+At 36 fs after the photoexcitation, the LAPE signal is almost depleted.

+As for the $\gamma$ band cut including the $\Gamma$ point [Fig.\ 2(b)], a flat signal is observed around 0.5 eV above the Fermi level within $\pm$20 fs of the pump pulse arrival.
+The intensity distribution of the photoinduced signal also resembles that of the valence band, and the energy difference between them is $\sim$1.55 eV.
+Therefore, the photoinduced signal can be assigned to LAPE.
+At 43 fs after the photoexcitation, the LAPE signal is almost depleted.
+Interestingly, at 97 fs and 550 fs, residual populations of the conduction bands are observed at three points along the cut.
+The three points may correspond to the three local minima of the conduction bands predicted for the $Pnma$ phase of SnSe.

+Figures 3(a) and (b) show the LAPE signals for $\alpha$ band cut and $\gamma$ band cut respectively.
+As discussed in the previous paragraphs, the energy difference between the LAPE signals and the valence band signals is 1.55 eV.
+Figure 3(c) shows temporal evolution of the integrated intensity between the energy of 0.5 eV and 1 eV for $\alpha$ band cut and $\gamma$ band cut.
+The LAPE peaks in the temporal evolution are fitted to Gaussian functions.
+The peak positions of the fitted Gaussians are assigned to the reference (0 fs) of the delay time.